wd5gnr/1802UNO/monitor-readme.txt

 I 2 - Show input from N=2
 O 2 10 - Write 10 to output N=2

-Note: The keypad and display are dead while the monitor is in control

 X - Exit to front panel mode (not running)